usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 3. the state or local government entity can **reasonably modify** its programs and services to provide services in the community.

-{% details What are community-based services? %}
+## What are community-based services?

 Community-based services are funded by federal, state, or local dollars to support people with disabilities living at home or in other community-based settings.
 A few examples of community- based services are: